-The services being broadcast in the DTTV networks will change over time.
+The services being broadcast by the satellite networks will change over time.
 To ensure that the viewer is always able to access every service being broadcast, the receiver must detect and reflect to the viewer any such changes with minimal viewer involvement.

-Services may have an associated Channel Number.
+Services may have an associated Logical Channel Number (LCN).
 Broadcasters may use this as a marketing tool for service promotion to the viewer.
-Consequently, when possible, receivers should present the channels so that a numeric entry will always select the service with the corresponding Channel Number.
+Consequently, when possible, receivers SHOULD present the channels so that a numeric entry will always select the service with the corresponding Channel Number.